PROJECT DESCRIPTION

 Cladding system:

-Tile rainscreen system over 45mm cavity on ply sheathing.
+Tile rainscreen system over drainage cavity on ply sheathing.

 PERSPECTIVE SECTION